 In June I got an email from Christian Wisniewski with a sketch that looked a bit like a Chord diagram but with nodes in the center.
-It seemed very intriguing and since I have a fond history of hacking the chord diagram for other purposes I wanted to try to create my own version of Christian’s idea at some point and when I came across a Lord of the Rings word count data I thought that would fit the layout very well.
+It seemed very intriguing and since I have a fond history of hacking the chord diagram for other purposes I wanted to try to create my own version of Christian’s idea.
+And while thinking of the LotR dataset I thought it could fit really well with version I vaguely had in my mind.

 To build this layout I used d3’s chord and ribbon functions as my basis but then started systematically making alterations to the chords and adding another level of data through the inner labels.
 You can read more about the data, design & coding on the data sketches July write-up.

 An A4 print of this piece is available in my online shop.
 It’s printed with high quality (archival) ink and rich, textured, gorgeous paper.